 Hey there, this is RS.
 Thanks a ton for perusing my website and taking in some of the words I've put down over the years.

-Well, I'm originally from the Thumb Region of Michigan, a three-county peninsula on the state's Lower Peninsula.
+I'm originally from the Thumb Region of Michigan, a three-county peninsula on the state's Lower Peninsula.
 It's a geographic palimpsest, if you will.
 Recently, I walked down Randolph Street in Chicago with and old friend and he said, "I suppose you won't be coming back home, will you?"
 I didn't have an answer at the time but if I were a little quicker on my feet, I'd have told my friend that small town Michigan (a city named Caro) will always be "home."
 As a writer, I believe that home is where the stories come from.
 It's the mine deep inside of you that you dig into to get the words and stories only you can write.
-I just moved into a new apartment on Milwaukee's East Side and the antlers from the two bucks I shot as a teenager are already mounted on the bookshelf.
+Now that I live in the Pacific Northwest, I wonder what the distance from the Midwest will do for me and my writing.

 The characters populating my stories are river people, farm people, women and men with their backs to the water and the outside world kept an hour's drive away.
 They are home, for better or worse, and as the 21st Century creeps in, they see that home is something that they need to carry with them.
 So, since my characters are all parts of me, I, too, am carrying home with me.
 In short, and in many ways, it's like I've never left.